News Releases

 Denton Record-Chronicle: New autism assessment center to expand testing options for North Texas families

-A new autism assessment clinic opening this fall on the University of North Texas campus could help mitigate wait times by offering local families another option for autism spectrum disorder assessments.
+An autism assessment clinic opened in the Fall of 2020 at the University of North Texas: Kristin-Farmer Autism Center.
+The goal is to help mitigate wait times by offering local families another option for autism spectrum disorder assessments.
 Created through a partnership between Texas Woman’s University’s Woodcock Institute and the University of North Texas, the Woodcock Autism Assessment Clinic will offer ASD testing for children ages 18 months to 18 years.
+Referrals and questions should be directed to the Kristin-Farmer Autism Center 940-369-5373.

 TWU, UNT partner to expand autism assessment access